The Faces of SHP

-UT Southwestern's School of Health Professions (SSHP) attracts applicants from across the United States who want to be part of our dynamic, collaborative, and experiential approach to education.
-What you learn here will open your mind, hone your skills, and equip you with the skills necessary for a rewarding and enduring career in health care.
+UT Southwestern's School of Health Professions (SHP) attracts applicants from across the United States who are ready to contribute to our dynamic, collaborative, and experiential approach to education.
+What you learn here will open your mind, test your skills, and equip you with the skills necessary for a rewarding and enduring career in health care.

 You will be inspired and encouraged by these stories as you continue your academic and career journey.
 Hear what students, faculty, and alumni have to say about their experiences in these programs at UT Southwestern’s School of Health Professions:

 - Physician Assistant Studies